Definition of Papiamento

-For some, the language is based on an African-Portuguese mix that slaves brought from Africa and has evolved over time due to colonizations and the geographic position of the islands.
+The word Papiamento derives from parlotear (to speak) and from the word Papia, a mixture of colloquial Spanish and Portuguese.
+For some, the language is based on an African-Portuguese mixture that slaves brought from Africa and has evolved over time due to colonizations and the geographic position of the islands.